tifuun/cift/README.md

 - Pure Python, no dependencies
 - easy to understand code
 - `mypy --strict` has no complaints
-- in abscence of a CIF spec,
-emulate KLayout's CIF parser as closely as possible.

 ## Name
 - "CIFT", pronounced like "sift".